 In the workplace, many employees are seeking answers to “How to boost team accountability?”
 But to be honest, boosting team accountability is not as easy as it seems, and it obviously doesn’t happen overnight!

 This basically requires a combination of clear expectations, the right tools, and a supportive work environment.
-However, there’s a crucial list of step to employee accountability that we all should know.
+However, there’s a crucial list of each and every step to employee accountability that we all should know.
 So, let’s have a look at all these…

 Employees must know exactly what is expected of them.
 Clearly define job roles, responsibilities, and performance standards.
 If employees are unsure about their responsibilities, accountability will suffer.